Yamato-Security/hayabusa/README.md

 ### Event Fequency Timeline

-If you add `-T` or `--visualize-timeline` option, the Event Frequency Timeline feature displays a sparkline frequency timeline of detected events.
+If you add the `-T, --visualize-timeline` option, the Event Frequency Timeline feature displays a sparkline frequency timeline of detected events.
 Note: There needs to be more than 5 events.
 Also, the characters will not render correctly on the default Command Prompt or PowerShell Prompt, so please use a terminal like Windows Terminal, iTerm2, etc...

 # Hayabusa Rules